 The programme presents a terrific opportunity for trainees to work and develop their skills directly within effective schools and departments, supported by practitioners.
 It is hoped that the trainees’ status as a fully integrated member of their department will accelerate their progress towards fulfilment of the Teachers’ Standards.

-It is an expectation that trainees will familiarise themselves with, support and comply with the ethos, regulations and expectations incumbent upon staff at Bluecoat Academy and at Partner Schools.
+It is an expectation that trainees will familiarise themselves with, support and comply with the ethos, regulations and expectations incumbent upon staff within the partnership.

 The complete Initial Teacher Training (ITT) programme is intentionally intensive, intellectually stimulating, challenging, demanding.
 It is underpinned by pedagogical research.
-The aim is to produce professionally competent, highly effective newly qualified teachers who are at the forefront of the profession and will begin their teaching careers with confidence and vision.
-As a result of the course, it is intended that students will have achieved the following:
+The aim is to produce professionally competent, highly effective early career teachers who are at the forefront of the profession and will begin their teaching careers with confidence and vision.
+As a result of the course, it is intended that trainees will have achieved the following:

 - High quality levels of knowledge, skills and understanding in their specialist subject.

-- An appreciation of how whole-school priorities such academically more able, English as an additional language, barriers to learning and safeguarding issues impact upon their subject and wider pupil development.
-For primary trainees a solid grounding in synthetic phonics and early year maths will be provided.
+- An appreciation of whole-school priorities, English as an additional language, barriers to learning and safeguarding issues impact upon their subject and wider pupil development.
+For primary trainees a solid grounding in reading and synthetic phonics and early year maths.